RicciFlowing/NaiveBayes/README.md

 ## Usage

-In brief the process is as follows:

-Create a directory (naming convention: training) containing subdirectories for every category (i.e. 'interesting' and 'boring').
+Create a directory for the trainings-data containing subdirectories for every category (i.e. 'interesting' and 'boring').
 Fill the directories with examples for interesting/boring texts.
-This will the training material for the algorithm.

 Next up, the code: